adamalsalman75/mcp/sample-server-stdio/README.md

 # Sample Server STDIO

 This module is a Spring Boot application that implements a Model Context Protocol (MCP) server using standard I/O (STDIO) for communication.
-It provides tools and services that can be accessed by MCP clients.
+It provides a CourseService as a tool that can be accessed by MCP clients.

 ## Features